frankfredj/SeedBox_DataScienceTest/ANALYSIS.md

 Working in same Binomial settings with n = 100 000, we have gathered the following statistics:

-* p given {test, control} was equal to 0.10545 and had variance 9.43303e-07 given n
+* p given {test, control} was equal to 0.89738
-* p given {control, control} was equal to 0.02414 and had variance 2.355726e-07 given n
+* p given {control, control} was equal to 0.97558

-The resulting p-value is 0, which indicates that someone amongst the test group not likely to have a higher chargeback rate. (far-left outlier)
+The resulting p-value is 5.158543e-19, which indicates that someone amongst the test group is not likely to have a higher chargeback rate. (far-left outlier)